Dabu Block Printing

 Dabu Block Printing history

 The art of hand block printing is said to have originated in China.
-Slowly and slowly it traveled to India with the state of Rajasthan becoming the main center. of block printing.
+Slowly and slowly it traveled to India with the state of Rajasthan becoming the main center of block printing.
 Mud-resist printing is a special variation that can be traced back to 675 AD.
 The village of Akola in the Chittorgarh district of Rajasthan has been most commonly acknowledged as the originator of the unique Dabu printing style which uses mud resists.

 The Dabu Printing Process

 Like block printing, the technique of Dabu fabric block printing is very complicated.
 It involves a number of workers and has different stages of printing, washing, and dyeing.
 First, the plain fabric received from the mills is carefully washed to remove any stains on the fabric as these stains can interfere with the dyeing process.

 Then Dabu block printing designs are meticulously hand-printed onto the fabric using wooden printing blocks dipped into fast dyes.
 The next and crucial process involves the use of mud resist which makes the print unique.
-Ingredients like mud, gum, lime, and waste wheat chaff are combined to make the “dhabu” or mud-resist paste that is then patted over certain parts of the design.
+Ingredients like mud, gum, lime and waste wheat chaff are combined to make the “dabu” or mud-resist paste that is then patted over certain parts of the design.
 The paste is dried with sprinkled sawdust.
 The covering essentially protects these parts of the fabric from the dye used later on creating a unique and colorful effect.

 After this step of printing the fabric is spread out in the sun so it gets completely dried out.
 Then it is dipped in the vat of dye, dried again, and washed thoroughly to remove paste or excess dye.
 The fabric can be dyed more than once in different colors to give each part of the design a different hue.
 The dyes used are both natural like Kashish( grey-brown) and indigo(blue) and are combined with other natural dyes like pomegranate skin and alizarin.
 Today a lot more color options are available to artisans as a result of synthetic dyes.

 Style & Variety of Dabu Prints